captdam/DD-40/Communication/README-L1.md

 In ideal case, there should be no phase difference between the input and output signal; however, due to the natural property of the components, there will always be a delay.
 The communication system should provide a reasonable small delay.

-Due to supply issue, three 2N7000 is used to replac those 2N7002 on the transmitter side; a LM386 is used to replac the OP27 on the receiver-side.
-Furthermore, the actural impedence of the transmission cord is different from the simulation.
-Therefore, the value of the pull-up resistors needs to be re-sellected, in order to have an acceptable compromise between the circut delay and power comsuption.
+Due to supply issue, three 2N7000 is used to replace those 2N7002 on the transmitter side; a LM386 is used to replace the OP27 on the receiver-side.
+Furthermore, the actual impedance of the transmission cord is different from the simulation.
+Therefore, the value of the pull-up resistors needs to be re-selected, in order to have an acceptable compromise between the circuit delay and power consumption.

-In fact, finding the suitable values of the resistors by calculation is extermelly difficult.
+In fact, finding the suitable values of the resistors by calculation is extremely difficult.
 Therefore, the "buret-force" method is used to determine the value.

 First, assume the pull-up resistor should be 6k ohms: